 - Kim Possible had a variation on this.
 In "Attack of the Killer Bebes", Doctor Drakken (formerly Drew Lipsky) used three robotic women to kidnap three of his former college buddies, who had made fun of Drew's extremely junky "Bebe" prototypes in the mid eighties.
 One of the targets was Kim's father, Dr. Possible, but he failed to make the connection to his teenage arch-nemesis.
 He was spurred into action by the invitation to the upcoming reunion, and held them hostage at the reunion hall.

-- One of Darkwing Duck's many origin stories was remembered when Megavolt attempted revenge on the bully and the cheerleader that not only made fun of him (and bullied Drake Mallard as well), but trapped him in his experiment which ended up giving him his powers.
+- One of Darkwing Duck's many origin stories (actually the real one) was remembered when Megavolt attempted revenge on the bully and the cheerleader that not only made fun of him (and bullied Drake Mallard as well), but trapped him in his experiment which ended up giving him his powers.
 (And theoretically frying his brain, or he might have just snapped on his own.
 Hard to say.)
-At a reunion, Megavolt tries again at a class reunion against the two bullies, who are still as contemptuous as ever.
+At a reunion, Megavolt tries again at a class reunion against the two bullies unlike the first time that he tried to kill everyone there, who are still as contemptuous as ever.
 He is stopped by Darkwing and Gosalyn and the bullies learn Darkwing's true identity and are deeply impressed that Drake is a superhero.
-Although they promise to keep his secret, Darkwing decides to guarantee that by hypnotizing them to forget the fact while instructing them to treat Drake Mallard with some respect.
+Although they promise to keep his secret, Darkwing decides to guarantee that by hypnotizing them to forget the fact while brainwashing them to treat Drake Mallard with some respect.

 - Batman: The Animated Series villain Mary "Baby-Doll" Dahl kidnaps her former costars, but just to force them to go through the motions of the show.
 Except for Cousin Spunky, whom she attempts to kill with dynamite.
 (Who wouldn't?)